cloudfoundry/docs-bosh/content/runtime-config.md

 * **networks** [Array of strings, optional]: Matches based on network names.
 Available in bosh-release v262+.
 * **teams** [Array of strings, optional]: Matches based on team names.
 Available in bosh-release v253+.

-All arrays within inclusion/exclusion rules use `or` operator.

 Example:

 ```yaml